alandefreitas/pareto/docs/quick-start/front-container.md

 !!! tip "Plotting Fronts"
     The header `pareto/matplot/front.h` includes some snippets to plot these fronts with [Matplot++](https://github.com/alandefreitas/pareto/blob/master/).

 Data scientists often use linear lists to represent these fronts, with a cost of $O(mn^2)$ for several operations.
 This makes it unfeasible to represent the thousands or millions of solutions we usually have in a non-polynomial multidimensional optimization problem due to the curse of dimensionality.
 With spatial indexes, this cost reduces to only $O(m \log n)$.

 !!! tip "Indicators"
 Because Pareto fronts include solutions that are incomparable by definition, we need metrics to tell us the quality of a front.
-The `front` objects implements lots of performance indicators that can give us measures of:
+The `front` objects implement lots of performance indicators that can give us measures of:

     * hypervolume
     * convergence